Snow White and the Madness of Truth

-Det går att jämföra "Snövit"-debatten med den amerikanska debatt som uppstod i spåren av Steve Earles "John Walker´s blues" på skivan "Jerusalem".
-I låten får vi se världen som den skulle kunna se ut genom "den amerikanska talibanens" ögon....
-Steve Earle av en nästan samstämmig amerikansk mediekör stämplad som antipatriot (ja, det var avsett som en beskyllning). Ändå tar Steve Earle ingenstans John Walkers parti. ...Av samma anledning spelar det ingen roll att Dror och Gunilla Sköld Feiler säger sig "fördöma självmordsbombningar till 100 procent".
-Som den israeliska poeten Yitzhak Laor skriver i tidningen Haaretz bryter texten "mot ett israeliskt tabu som förbjuder oss att titta ordentligt på självmordsterroristernas ansikten".

-[It is possible to compare the "Snow White" debate with the American debate that arose in the wake of Steve Earle's "John Walker's Blues" on the album Jerusalem.
-In the song we see the world as it could be through the eyes of the "American Taliban"....
-Steve Earle was labeled by an almost unanimous American media chorus as an anti-patriotic...
-Yet Steve Earle nowhere takes John Walker's side. ...For the same reason, it doesn't matter that Dror and Gunilla Sköld Feiler say they "condemn suicide bombings 100 percent."
-As Israeli poet Yitzhak Laor writes in the newspaper Haaretz, the text "violates an Israeli taboo that forbids us from looking closely at the faces of suicide terrorists."]

 Reaction since the vandalism

 In early 2004 the artwork briefly came to the attention of the international media after it was vandalized on January 16 by Zvi Mazel, the Israeli ambassador to Sweden.
 Mazel disconnected the electricity powering the installation and tipped one of its lights into the water, causing a short circuit.
 When Mazel was asked to leave he refused and had to be escorted out by museum security.
 The event was filmed by the museum's security cameras.

 Mazel later gave contradicting statements about the event.
 To the Swedish media, he said it was done in the heat of the moment, but to Israeli media he said it was premeditated and that he had planned it even before he saw the artwork.

 The installation was a part of the Making Differences exhibition at the Swedish History Museum.
 On January 18, 2004, Thomas Nordanstad, who was responsible for the exhibition, was attacked by an unidentified man who attempted to push Nordanstad down a staircase.
 Nordanstad had received over 400 e-mails containing various threats.
 Both Kristian Berg, head of the museum, and the artists also received many threats.
 The following Sunday, a museum guard had to remove a group of people who were throwing various objects into the water.
 On January 19, a Russian-Jewish artist floated another image in the pool, that of Mijailo Mijailovic, the murderer of Swedish foreign minister Anna Lindh.
 After the attack on Nordanstad the number of visitors to the museum increased to approximately 1,400 per day, up from roughly the same number per week.